urani100/liri-node-app/README.md

 <img src="assets/read-me-images/spotify-this-song-1.png">

-In case a parameter is not provided, the application render the inforamation for the dafautl song "The Sign" by the Swedish pop group Ace of Base.
+In case a parameter is not provided, the request defautls to the song "The Sign" by the Swedish pop group Ace of Base.

-node liri.js spotify-this-song

 <img src="assets/read-me-images/spotify-this-song-2.png">